drovani/rovaninet-posts/about.md

 **Innovation & Problem-Solving:** Thrives on pushing technology boundaries and finding creative solutions to complex challenges.
 Balances high-level strategic direction with deep technical involvement, particularly when improvements impact company products, services, and customer experience.

+**AI-Assisted Development Practice:** My relationship with AI-assisted development has moved from cautious evaluation to daily practice.
+At NBI, when coding assistants were still unreliable, I worked with the engineering team to assess their potential and sketch an adoption path contingent on the tools maturing.
+Today, tools like Claude Code are a core part of how I work: I use them to pressure-test architectural decisions, review and patch code for security, performance, and reliability, and handle routine UX and boilerplate work, freeing my attention for the design and integration problems that actually require it.
+That approach shaped delivery on the Propel America fellowship portal and continues to inform ongoing maintenance and feature work on the Maisonette platform following its April 2026 launch.

 **Team Development Excellence:** Greatest pride comes from building high-performing teams, mentoring talent, creating positive work environments, fostering effective communication, setting clear expectations, and empowering decision-making.
 These leadership moments represent the most rewarding aspects of career growth and daily inspiration.

 ---